5c00by/HomeLab/HomeLab.md

  -Asus AMD Zacate E350-m1-Pro- (Amd A5 processor, 10gb Ram, 6 WD 3tb Green Drives, AMD R7 4gb Graphics Card) "Site C" Will be used as a proxmox node but will mainly be used for Cloud Storage with NextCloud

+ - HP Proliant Mlgg3 Server (4gb of ram, Intel Xeon Processor 3.06GHz) (possible use as a dedicated mailserver due to age)

  # Todo List

+ - Build Dedicated Email Server
+ - Build Dedicated Gaming Server ( SteamOS with support for RetroArch and custom Games to add on as well)
+ - Custom built Smart Displays using recycled parts from decomissioned computers ( Can salvage ram, cameras, displays, microphones, and batteries)
+ - Add VM for CraftBeerPi (http://web.craftbeerpi.com/installation/), possibly BrewPi (https://www.brewpi.com/), and MashBerry (http://sebastian-duell.de/en/mashberry/index.html)